KRTirtho/schoolacious/CONTRIBUTION.md

 ### Reporting Bugs

-This section guides you through submitting a bug report for VESchool.
+This section guides you through submitting a bug report for Schoolacious.
 Following these guidelines helps maintainers and the community understand your report :pencil:, reproduce the behavior :computer: :computer:, and find related reports :mag_right:.

 Before creating bug reports, please check [this list](#before-submitting-a-bug-report) as you might find out that you don't need to create one.
 When you are creating a bug report, please [include as many details as possible](#how-do-i-submit-a-good-bug-report).
-Fill out [the required template](https://github.com/veschool/.github/blob/master/.github/ISSUE_TEMPLATE/bug_report.md), the information it asks for helps us resolve issues faster.
+Fill out [the required template](https://github.com/schoolacious/.github/blob/master/.github/ISSUE_TEMPLATE/bug_report.md), the information it asks for helps us resolve issues faster.

 > **Note:** If you find a **Closed** issue that seems like it is the same thing that you're experiencing, open a new issue and include a link to the original issue in the body of your new one.

 #### Before Submitting A Bug Report

 -   **Check the [debugging guide (currently N/A, WIP)]().** You might be able to find the cause of the problem and fix things yourself.
-Most importantly, check if you can reproduce the problem in the latest release of VESchool
+Most importantly, check if you can reproduce the problem in the latest release of Schoolacious
 -   **Check the [FAQs](FAQs.md)** for a list of common questions and problems.
--   **Determine which [part of the project](https://github.com/KRTirtho/veschool#structure)** the issue belongs to
+-   **Determine which [part of the project](https://github.com/KRTirtho/schoolacious#structure)** the issue belongs to
--   **Perform a [cursory search](https://github.com/search?q=+is%3Aissue+user%3Aveschool)** to see if the problem has already been reported.
+-   **Perform a [cursory search](https://github.com/search?q=+is%3Aissue+user%3Aschoolacious)** to see if the problem has already been reported.
 If it has **and the issue is still open**, add a comment to the existing issue instead of opening a new one.

 #### How Do I Submit A (Good) Bug Report?